Skip to main content

 1. For Noting

-Indicates information that board members should acknowledge but doesn’t require discussion or a decision.
+Definition: Indicates information that board members should acknowledge but doesn’t require discussion or a decision.
 This is useful for compliance reports or updates.

-Use this when the board needs to formally acknowledge that they have received and are aware of the information, but no discussion or decision is required.
+Usage: This can be used when the board needs to formally acknowledge that they have received and are aware of the information, but no discussion or decision is required.
 It is often utilized for compliance reasons or when tracking is important for governance records.

 Example: